unfoldingWord-box3/simple-text-editor-app/README.md

 # Project Goals
  * Offline translating, editing, and aligning that accepts all valid [USFM](https://ubsicap.github.io/usfm/) formatting.
 Aligning in this context refers to mapping translated results and the source to indicate granular correlation.
  * Stay simple.
-We strive to become and remain the most functional bottom-rung in the space.
+We strive to become and remain the most functional *bottom-rung* in this space.
  * Designed from the beginning for full offline use compatibility.

 ## Almost a Simple USFM Alignment Prototype